akshat-jjain/Google-Cloud-Traning/GSP-341:Create-ML-Models-with-BigQuery-ML:-Challenge-Lab/README.md

 3. The query should return both the Mean Absolute Error and the Root Mean Square Error of the Model.

-## Use the subscriber type machine learning model to predict average trip durations
+## TASK 5: Use the subscriber type machine learning model to predict average trip durations

 ### Steps:-
 1. In this task, we are required to calculate the average predicted trip time for the busiest station.